What is gallium?

 Properties of gallium

-Gallium is low melting, soft, silvery lustrous metal.
-The low low melting point of gallium has no simple explanation.
-It might be explained by the filled d10 configuration.
-But the boiling point of Ga is not lower than Al. Therefore, it has the longest liquid range for any element.
 It is not attacked by water owing to the protective oxide coating.
-Gallium dissolves in aqueous hydrochloric acid by forming Ga+3 ion.
-It is scarcely attacked by dilute sulfuric acid but concentrated sulfuric acid reduced to SO2.
+Ga dissolves in aqueous hydrochloric acid by forming a Ga+3 ion.
+It is scarcely attacked by dilute sulfuric acid but concentrated sulfuric acid is reduced to form sulfur dioxide.
 Dilute and concentrated nitric acid formed a protective layer on the metal surface.

 |Electronic configuration||[Ar] 3d10 4s2 4p1|